Pruning at Initialization -- A Sketching Perspective: Related Work

 Due to the exponential search space, pruning DNNs at initialization is a challenging task.
 Before LTH, it was suggested to use SNIP which prunes the NN while maintaining its connectivity according to the magnitude of the gradient \cite{lee2018snip}.
-SNIP has been improved by using it iteratively \cite{de2020progressive} or by applying it after a few training steps \cite{alizadeh2022prospect}.
-It was proposed to improve the signal propagation in the DNN at initialization \cite{Lee2020A} and to find a mask while preserving gradient flow using the Hessian matrix \cite{wang2020picking}.
-A sparse pruning algorithm for high-dimensional manifolds is included in \cite{zhang2021validating}, as well as a theoretical validation of subnetworks' viability.
+It was improved by using it iteratively \cite{de2020progressive} or applying it after a few training steps \cite{alizadeh2022prospect}.
+It was shown that one may reduce the number of required iteration by using a simpler data, e.g., small fraction of the data \cite{paul2022lottery}.
+It was also proposed to improve the signal propagation in the DNN at initialization \cite{Lee2020A} and to find a mask while preserving gradient flow using the Hessian matrix \cite{wang2020picking}.
+Zhang et al. \cite{zhang2021validating} proposed a sparse pruning algorithm for high-dimensional manifolds and a theoretical validation of subnetworks' viability.
 Those methods rely on the gradient of their parameters w.r.t. the input data.
 Yet, a study found that some of these hardly exploit information from the training data \cite{su2020sanity} hinting that it may not be required for finding good sparse subnetworks.
-Another work, relaxed the need for supervision and employed a teacher-student model with unlabeled data \cite{liu2020finding}.
+Liu et al. \cite{liu2020finding} relaxed the need for supervision and employed a teacher-student model with unlabeled data.